pderviche/Ophiothela_mirabilis_Impacts/README.md

 # Ophiothela_mirabilis_Impacts
-Datasets and R codes of the manuscript 'The effects of the non-native brittle star Ophiothela mirabilis Verrill, 1867 on the feeding performance of an octocoral host and the potential consequences on a Southwestern Atlantic rocky shore system'.
+Datasets and R codes of the study 'The effects of the nonnative brittle star Ophiothela mirabilis Verrill, 1867 on the feeding performance of an octocoral host in a southwestern Atlantic rocky shore'.

-The manuscript discussing these data was submitted to Biological Invasions on June 8, 2021.
+The manuscript discussing these data was submitted to Biological Invasions on June 8, 2021 and was accepted for publication on March 25, 2022.